The Story

 Mess in your home signals poor emotional stability—that's unhealthy.
 Mess on your desk signals poor intellectual stability—in other words, imagination.

-A boss may decode your groaning desk as either of these.
 As a flake who can't be trusted because he acts at the whim of his feelings.
 Or as a dangerous imagination thinking thoughts that the boss cannot control, and might not like.
 Besides, taking time to let your imagination run free is goldbricking, isn't it?

 An out-of-control mind is a beautiful thing.